-See Chapter 24 for more information on the tactic and how to declare new ring structures.
+See Chapter 25 for more information on the tactic and how to declare new ring structures.
+All declared field structures can be printed with the Print Rings command.

 '''

-8.17.3 field, field_simplify term_1... term_n and field_simplify_eq
+8.16.4 field_simplify term_1 ... term_n, and field_simplify_eq

 '''

 The field tactic is built on the same ideas as ring: this is a reflexive tactic that solves or simplifies equations in a field structure.
 The main idea is to reduce a field expression (which is an extension of ring expressions with the inverse and division operations) to a fraction made of two polynomial expressions.